dsrodolfo/State.Api/README.md

 Brazilian States

 ## Endpoints
-The API has 4 endpoints:
+The API has 5 endpoints:

-+ State/xml/getAll: Return a XML File.
++ State/xml/getAll: Returns a XML file.
-+ State/getAll: Return a list of brazilian states.
++ State/getAll: Returns a list of brazilian states.
-+ State/getAll/{name}: Return a list of all brazilian states starting with a specific name.
++ State/getAll/{name}: Returns a list of all brazilian states starting with a specific name.
-+ State/flags/download: Return a zip file containing the flags of all brazilian states.
++ State/flags/download: Returns a zip file containing the flags of all brazilian states.
++ State/csv/download: Returns a CSV file.

 ## Tecnologies Used